Welcome to today's edition of the Rush 24-7 podcast.

 Congress has an obligation to do something, the freshman Boyda said, but she's unsure what to do, worried about anything that affects commanders on the ground.

-And then uh talk to the far left wing Democrats, the ones even to the left of Pelosi, uh, who want out now, and uh, you know, with such strong sentiments, the past three days in the House have been agonizing uh Democrats.
+And then talk to the far left-wing Democrats, the ones even to the left of Pelosi, who want out now.

 It's agonizing for Democrats to try to pass something that appeases liberal wackos and moderates at the same time.

-Well, that's not true, actually, because there's also an AP story today about the blue dog Democrats, the uh equivalent of yellow dog Democrats, they call them blue dogs who's in blue states.
+Well, that's not true, actually, because there's also an AP story today about the Blue Dog Democrats, the equivalent of Yellow Dog Democrats.

-There are 54 of them, and they're starting to make their presence felt, not so much on Iraq, but on some domestic issues.
+There are 54 of them, and they're starting to make their presence felt, not so much in Iraq, but on some domestic issues.

-Uh and interestingly, in this Washington Post story, uh Representative Dan Borin, Democrat from Oklahoma, uh, who is from a conservative district said uh conservative Democrats fear the charge still lodged by some Vietnam veterans that the war could have been won had the politicians not intervened.
+And interestingly, in this Washington Post story, Representative Dan Boren, Democrat from Oklahoma, who is from a conservative district, said conservative Democrats fear the charge still lodged by some Vietnam veterans that the war could have been won had the politicians not intervened.

 More than anything else, many Democrats want to leave Bush responsible for ending the war he started.

-The war's the issue, but the president's issue, it's the president's issue, not ours.
+The war is the issue, but the president's issue, it's the president's issue, not ours.

-So you got some of these Democrats only want to mess with this because they don't want to do anything that might make it look like the Democrats lost the war.
+So you've got some of these Democrats don't even want to mess with this because they don't want to do anything that might make it look like the Democrats lost the war.

 And this is the problem that Pelosi has.